relevize/external-library-notes/README.md

 [v3 Docs](https://marshmallow.readthedocs.io/en/stable/)

-Explain how it relates with a model
+TODO: Explain how it relates with a model

 Frequently used field options:
 ```py